JMNugent1/war-by-country/README.md

 ### Transformation

 The data was then imported into a Pandas dataframe where we merged coordinates to the main dataset.
-Here, the data was also cleaned to remove players whose birth country coordinates could not be obtained from geopy.
+Here, the data was also cleaned to remove players whose birth country coordinates could not be obtained from GeoPy.
 All of the data we collected and cleaned was exported to CSV files for ease of use in later coding and as an emergency back-up.

 ### Load

 We created a database on our local computer using SQLalchemy to store our final dataframe on an SQLite file.
-A flask app was used to store the data in geojson format in order to use it in JavaScript later for front-end development.
+A Flask app was used to store the data in GeoJSON format in order to use it in JavaScript later for front-end development.

 ![geojson](https://github.com/JMNugent1/war-by-country/blob/main/images/geojson.png)

 - A relational SQL database was chosen over a non-relational NoSQL database because of its ridigity and its ability to scale vertically and not horizontally, meaning we can update the data over time, but keep all the variables (columns) the same in case we decided to incorporate other leagues in the future.
-SQlite was our preferred flavor of SQL because of its single compact file that was easy to load into flask.
+SQlite was our preferred flavor of SQL because of its single compact file that was easy to load into Flask.

 [SQLite loader here](https://github.com/JMNugent1/war-by-country/blob/main/sqlite_loader.ipynb)
-[geojason]
+[GeoJSON]

 ### Final Presentation

 The final data was imported into JavaScript to create our front-end web page.
-Using the flask app, we were able to host our API locally for testing.
-Ultimatly, due to GitHub pages lack of flask support, we were not able to host our final presentation on GitHub pages, though we are looking at potential workarounds such as hosting the API on AWS.
+Using the Flask app, we were able to host our API locally for testing.
+Ultimatly, due to GitHub pages lack of Flask support, we were not able to host our final presentation on GitHub pages, though we are looking at potential workarounds such as hosting the API on AWS.

 The final website is a leaflet street map with the ability to filter by all players, hitters, pitchers, and a heat map.
 Each point on the map will display player name, war value, and position.